fredox/mikado/README.md

-# mikado
+# MIKADO locomotive
-moving data tool
+A *guerrilla* script for move data between environments